-- 1. All essential employees are expected to report for their regularly scheduled shift and will be compensated at their regular rate of pay.
+- 1. All "Emergency Essential" employees will report for their regularly scheduled shift and will be compensated at their regular rate of pay.
+In addition, any "Emergency Essential" employee who reports to work during an office closure will receive accrued leave banked as "holiday earned" at a rate of 1.5 for each hour actually worked.
 Non-exempt employees will be compensated for all hours worked in excess of the applicable maximum hours as listed in the Overtime and Compensatory Time Policy and as otherwise required by applicable state and federal law, unless the employee receives compensatory time for overtime work as set forth in the Overtime and Compensatory Time Policy. - 2.
-Fulton County may offer to transport essential employees in order to deal with an inclement weather emergency or to adequately staff continuous-operations during an inclement weather emergency.
+Fulton County may offer to transport "Emergency Essential" employees in order to deal with an inclement weather emergency or to adequately staff continuous-operations during an inclement weather emergency.
 Such employees shall be required to accept such transportation and to report to work. - 3.
-Any essential employee refusing Fulton County-provided transportation during an inclement weather emergency will be considered absent without approval and will not receive any compensation from the County during such absence.
-Essential employees who are scheduled to work and fail to report to work, including any essential employee who refuses County-provided transportation, may be subject to disciplinary action in accordance with applicable Fulton County policies and procedures (i.e., the Discipline for Classified Employees Policy and Procedure). - 4.
-Essential employees who are instructed by their supervisor not to report for work or who are excused from work will be compensated for their full work day or shift at their regular rate of pay.
+Any "Emergency Essential" employee refusing Fulton County-provided transportation during an inclement weather emergency will be considered absent without approval and will not receive any compensation from the County during such absence.
+"Emergency Essential" employees who are scheduled to work and fail to report to work, including any "Emergency Essential" employee who refuses County-provided transportation, may be subject to disciplinary action in accordance with applicable Fulton County policies and procedures (i.e., the Discipline for Classified Employees Policy and Procedure). - 4.
+"Emergency Essential" employees who are instructed by their supervisor not to report for work or who are excused from work will be compensated for their full work day or shift at their regular rate of pay.